Posted July 25, 2018

 Tip #1: Leverage Technology Standards-Based Systems

-Before we discuss how systems can best integrate for automation success, there are two technology standards that play a role in CTI automation.
+Before we discuss how threat intelligence automation can be integrated into pre existing systems there are two technology standards that play a role in CTI automation.

 STIX/TAXII Version 2